 Vinegar, (rice vinegar gives a better color, but cider gives a fruitier taste)

-- Peel tomatoes and cut into one-inch chunks.
+Peel tomatoes (see NOTE) and cut into one-inch chunks.
 Put tomatoes in a non-reactive container, preferably with a lid.

 Chill for a couple of hours.
 Stir once and taste if sweet enough (will depend on your tomatoes).
 Add a little more if desired.
 Chill for 24 hours.